MehmetMHY/cha/README.md

 3. Now start using `cha` and you will see that the SearXNG engine will be used instead of DuckDuckGo.

 If not enabled, Cha continues to use DuckDuckGo by default.

+## Future Architecture (July 2025)

+As Cha grows, we are exploring a hybrid architecture that balances performance, maintainability, and user experience.
+We have already implemented a simple, lightweight Go version in the [ch](https://github.com/MehmetMHY/ch) project, which shows over 10x faster startup time compared to the current Python version of Cha from local testing.
+The planned architecture comprises two main components: a lightweight Go CLI running locally and a containerized daemon responsible for heavy dependencies and services.

+The CLI would handle user interactions, terminal-based AI queries, file navigation, interactive editing, and codedump functionality entirely in Go, enabling it to operate without Docker.
+The daemon container would contain the Python Cha codebase, language models such as Whisper and Ollama, web scraping utilities, search engine services like SearXNG, and media processing tools like ffmpeg.

+This design ensures that common, file-related operations and user interface tasks execute quickly and natively on the host, while resource-intensive processing and model inference are offloaded to the container.
+The approach improves cross-platform compatibility, allows incremental migration of functions to the daemon, supports remote daemon deployment, and preserves local workflows such as history management and editing.

+We believe in building Cha with the community.
+If you have thoughts on this architectural direction, experience with similar hybrid designs, or ideas for implementation, join the discussion on [GitHub Discussions](https://github.com/MehmetMHY/cha/discussions) or open an issue with the "roadmap" label.

 ## Contributing